 Elements for Added Value:

-- Stay Neutral — With trends ever-changing, if you’re looking to add value before selling your home, you may wish to keep the decor neutral.
+• Stay Neutral — With trends ever-changing, if you’re looking to add value before selling, keep the decor neutral.
 This approach allows buyers to visualise your home as a blank canvas.

 Pro Tip: Consider investing in a high-quality paint sprayer to speed up the painting process.